 Because most of the guys you’re matching with can and will do better in real life—or even SOD if he’s super hot.
 And once he figures this out, he’s gone.
-The natural tendency of online dating is for women to match with men of higher SMV than what they’re bringing to the table.
+The natural tendency of online dating is for women to match with men of higher value than what they’re bringing to the table.
 Harsh?
-Yes, but that’s the statistical truth based on current social dynamics.
+Yes, but that’s the statistical truth based on the dynamics of SOD.

 This is why there are fuckboi’s.

 Complain all you want, but women swipe right on the hottest dudes almost exclusively (men do this as well, but have lower standards generally; again, refer to the chart).

 But think about it from the guy’s perspective: why in the world, if you’re in that top 5% of men who are incredibly good looking/high status—why in the fucking world would you settle down with one woman?
 SOD makes it possible to have as many as they have time to date.
 Literally hundreds (I’m sure it’s the same for beautiful women).
 And the dude doesn’t even have to go out and make an effort.

 I guess the point is: if your goal is to have sex with guys who are good looking (and there is absolutely nothing wrong with that—don’t let anyone tell you otherwise), SOD works just fine.
 But the likelihood of developing a relationship with SOD is much lower than it would be meeting men IRL.